DOI-USGS/vizlab-home/README.md

 ## Example components
 At the moment this repo contains two example components, both of which use `D3`.
   * `RegionalViolins.vue` pulls in part of the regional section from [Drought timeline](https://labs.waterdata.usgs.gov/visualizations/drought-timeline/index.html#/).
 Here, a R-generated svg is loaded into the component, and `D3` is used to layer on interaction, showing and hiding map images and violin charts for different regions.
 The images were added using a `v-for` pattern and dynamic filepath urls.
 This component also has a mobile-specific layout.
-  * `BarChartExample` pulls in the water bottling facility bar chart and state dropdown from [Bottled water](https://labs.waterdata.usgs.gov/visualizations/bottled-water/index.html).
+  * `BarChartExample.vue` pulls in the water bottling facility bar chart and state dropdown from [Bottled water](https://labs.waterdata.usgs.gov/visualizations/bottled-water/index.html).
 It loads in a csv and uses it to build an updating `D3` bar chart.